Morsifications and mutations: Main conjecture

-\begin{example} Figure~\ref{fig:4-lines-quivers} shows the quivers associated with the four morsifications presented in Figure~\ref{fig:4-lines}.
-It is not hard to check that these four quivers lie in the same mutation class.
-Moreover any quiver associated with the morsification of a different isolated singularity is not mutation equivalent to these four. \end{example}
+\begin{example} Recall that Figure~\ref{fig:4-lines-quivers} shows the quivers associated with four different morsifications of the same complex singularity, the quasihomogeneous singularity of type~$(4,4)$, cf.\ Figure~\ref{fig:4-lines}.
+It is not hard to verify (with the help of one of the widely available software tools for quiver mutations) that these four quivers are mutation equivalent to each other, in agreement with Conjecture~\ref{conj:morsif=mut}.
+Moreover it can be shown that any real morsification of a complex singularity that is topologically inequivalent to the one referenced above gives rise to a quiver which is not mutation equivalent to these four quivers---again agreeing with Conjecture~\ref{conj:morsif=mut}. \end{example}

-\begin{example} For each cell $(a,b)$ of the table in Figure~\ref{fig:divides-quasihom}, the quivers associated to the divides shown therein are mutation equivalent to each other. \end{example}
+\begin{example} For each cell $(a,b)$ of the table in Figure~\ref{fig:divides-quasihom}, the quivers associated to the divides shown therein are mutation equivalent to each other.
+Moreover the quivers appearing in different cells of the table are not mutation equivalent to each other. \end{example}